-Over the past decade as technology and digital media have become more embedded in our culture, advances in neuroscience have identified the impact of digital media on the brain, and educational technology companies are having greater influence in our schools and the education market place.
+Over the past decade, as technology and digital media have become more embedded in our culture, advances in neuroscience have identified the impact of digital media on the brain.
+In light of this, educational technology companies are having greater influence in our schools and in the education market place.
 Tracy Markle, founder and co-director of DTEC, developed the FITS-IA® approach to work with individuals and families impacted by digital media overuse (DMO).
-This community-based, systems approach provides intervention, assessment and treatment.
-In 2016, Tracy founded the Digital Media Treatment and Education Center (DTEC®) and partnered with Dr. Brett Kennedy, a clinical psychologist, as the co-owner and co-director, to offer specialized programming and treatment for those affected by DMO and to offer education and consultation on DMO to mental health providers, educators, and the public.
+This community-based systems approach provides intervention, assessment, and treatment.
+In 2016, Tracy founded the Digital Media Treatment and Education Center (DTEC®) and partnered with Dr. Brett Kennedy, a clinical psychologist, as the co-owner and co-director, to offer specialized programming and treatment for those affected by DMO.
+DTEC® also offers education and consultation on DMO to mental health providers, educators, and the public.

-In 2009, Tracy Markle, founder and owner, of Collegiate Coaching Services® (CCS) developed a special interest in how Internet-based applications such as, video games were contributing to family conflict, academic and social problems, as well as impacting the mental, physical and emotional health of CCS clients.
-Over time, Tracy recognized the importance of creating a treatment center that would provide highly trained, knowledgeable clinicians and specialized services in order to meet the increasing needs of individuals and families seeking information, guidance and treatment for DMO.
+In 2009, Tracy Markle, founder and owner of Collegiate Coaching Services® (CCS) developed a special interest in how Internet-based applications, such as video games, were contributing to family conflict, academic and social problems, as well as impacting the mental, physical and emotional health of CCS clients.
+Over time, Tracy recognized the importance of creating a treatment center that would provide highly trained, knowledgeable clinicians with specialized services in order to meet the increasing needs of individuals and families seeking information, guidance and treatment for DMO.
 In that same year, Dr. Brett Kennedy, also became interested in the burgeoning relationship of technology in our lives and the impact it was having on our social, sexual and romantic relationships.
-He co-wrote the blog, The Digital Self, on Psychology Today and, in his practice, he began to see a significant rise in clients struggling with compulsive behaviors related to DMO.
-A chance encounter, in 2013, brought Tracy and Brett together, where they realized their mutual and shared interest and concerns regarding digital media and treatment, which planted the seeds for their exciting partnership with one another in DTEC®.
+He co-wrote the blog, The Digital Self, on Psychology Today and, in his practice, began to see a significant rise in clients struggling with compulsive behaviors related to DMO.
+A chance encounter in 2013 brought Tracy and Brett together, where they realized their mutual shared interest and concerns regarding digital media and treatment, which planted the seeds for their exciting partnership in DTEC®.